-- The Office of the Vice Chancellor for Research website has information for researchers, including links to funding agency guidelines and research continuity plans
+- The Office of the Vice Chancellor for Research Guidance for Researchers

 - COVID-19 FAQs for Postdocs – updated September 4, 2020 | Resources for Pandemic Era Challenges identified from postdoc needs survey May 2020

 The Office of Postdoctoral Affairs is working from home under alternate operations.
 Email is the best contact for a faster response.
 Do not send forms to the office via campus mail.
 Please contact us if you have any questions or concerns.

 The Office of Postdoctoral Affairs

 4th floor, Becker Medical Library